Jeffrey Dahmer series is Netflix’s top show, but here’s why some are furious over it - NewsBreak

 Related

 Going Strong?
-Find Out Which ‘90 Day Fiance U.K.’ Couples Are Still Together, Married or Split
+Find Out If ’90 Day Fiance’ Couple Jovi and Yara Are Still Together

-There’s a new franchise on the block!
-90 Day Fiancé has taken a trip over the pond and returned with the brand new spinoff, 90 Day Fiancé U.K. The debut season introduced viewers to eight brand new couples: Kadie and Alejandro, Bridie and Host, Calum and Marvin, Emma and Hossein, Pat and Sam, Richard and Kathleen, Shaun and Christine and Victoria and Sean, as they attempted to bring their online romances offline and into the real world.
-But which couples are still together or which have split since cameras stopped rolling?
+It’s been a bumpy ride for 90 Day Fiancé stars Yara Zaya and Jovi Dufren, but they haven’t let that stop them from finding happiness in love.
+The couple was introduced to viewers on season 8 of TLC’s flagship series, showing her transition from her native Ukraine to his hometown of New Orleans, Louisiana.
+Following their return as new parents on the spinoff, 90 Day Fiancé: Happily Ever After, the obstacles have only begun for this new marriage.
+Keep reading to find out Jovi Dufren and Yara Zaya’s current relationship status.

 Comments / 0